-for inlining (callee).
+Figure 3 shows a high-level view of the inlining heuristic used in Jikes RVM.
+This heuristic decides whether or not to inline based on a series of tests.
+The first two tests pertain to the estimated size of the method being considered for inlining (callee).
 This size is an estimate of the number of machine instructions that will be generated for the method.
-The first test restricts methods that are particularly large (greater than the parameter CALLEE_MAX_SIZE) from being inlined.
-The second test causes small methods (methods less than the parameter ALWAYS_INLINE_SIZE) to be inlined.
+The first test restricts methods that are particularly large (greater than the parameter CALLEE\MAX\SIZE) from being inlined.
+The second test causes small methods (methods less than the parameter ALWAYS\INLINE\SIZE) to be inlined.
 These small methods should generate less code than the calling sequence and parameter setup if the call was left in place.
-The third test imposes an limit on the maximum depth of the inlining decisions at any given call site.
+The third test imposes a limit on the maximum depth of the inlining decisions at any given call site.
 The forth test checks whether the estimated size of the caller method is large.
-If the caller method is larger than a particular value (CALLER_MAX_SIZE), we restrict inlining and further code expansion to avoid excessive compilation times.
+If the caller method is larger than a particular value (CALLER\MAX\SIZE), we restrict inlining and further code expansion to avoid excessive compilation times.
 Finally, if all tests are false, the callee method is inlined.